 Tuition fees for the 2017-18 Academic Year will be posted at http://cambriancollege.ca/fees by May 1, 2017.

 Books & Supplies

-The estimated cost of books and supplies for 2015-2016 is approximately $3,000 for first year.
+The cost of books and supplies for Year 1 for the 2016-2017 Academic Year is approximately $3,000.
 This is the best information available at the time of publishing to the website and is subject to change.

 A Bachelor of Science in Nursing enables graduates to work with individuals (children, adults, the elderly), families, and communities in:

 Nurses with a B.Sc.N. degree can pursue Masters and Doctoral studies to prepare for work as educators, clinical experts, and researchers.

 Please note: Cambrian College strives to ensure the accuracy of the information on this website.
 Please note that the academic curriculum is continually reviewed and revised to ensure that Cambrian's programs and courses remain relevant.
 The College reserves the right to cancel or make changes to any course or program, fee, procedure, or campus location at any time.